 Experienced golfers should enjoy this spectacular 18-hole course with its stunning views, and challenging bunkers and long drives. […] Club de Golf Alcanada

-Ian Woosnam said Son Gual Golf reminded him of Augusta, and this championship course in Mallorca is certainly one of Europe’s finest.
-An easy drive from Palma, it’s a popular venue for private tournaments. […] Golf Son Gual
+Ian Woosnam said Son Gual Golf reminded him of Augusta, and this championship course in Mallorca is certainly one of Europe’s finest. […] Golf Son Gual

 Son Muntaner is one of the excellent Arabella Golf Mallorca courses on the prestigious Son Vida estate, overlooking Palma de Mallorca.
 Chelsea Football Club players came here for a round of golf during their 2011 visit to the island. […] Son Muntaner Golf